schneems/schneems/_posts/2017-04-04-double-ruby-rainbow-bug.md

 What was happening is that the first buildpack would execute.
 We've set up the buildpacks so not only do they install libraries, they make them available for the next buildpack.
 This means that the Ruby buildpack will set up the `PATH` and `GEM_PATH` for the next run.
 This is intended so you can use the `heroku/nodejs` buildpack to put `node` on the path if another buildpack needs it.
 Unfortunately what was happening is that when `require 'json'` gets called it's checking to see if the `json` gem is installed, and loading that if it is.
 So it found the gem, loaded it and failed because it was compiled for a different version of Ruby.

 How did we fix the issue?
 First we removed the `require`.
 We still had to parse JSON input, so I vendored in the [okjson library](https://github.com/kr/okjson).
 Before we merged that we realized we could [fix the issue by using `unset` on `GEM_PATH` before invoking the rest of the buildpack](https://github.com/heroku/heroku-buildpack-ruby/pull/553).
+This forces Ruby to use the "default" `GEM_PATH` which is the correct path for us.
 The fix is merged into master branch of the buildpack but not yet deployed.

 ## Double Debugging

-Even when faced with "why on earth would you do that" type bug reports, it always pays to ask "was this working before".
+Even when faced with "why on earth would you do that" type bug reports, it always pays to ask "was this working before?".
 In our case even though running two Ruby buildpacks was accidental, it turns out the same failure mode also showed up in [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci).
 Which is a very real and very valid use case.

 There are many cases where the fix for a bug isn't that interesting.
 It's how the bug came to be, why it was allowed to live on to production without being caught, and how it was eventually found out and tamed that's fascinating.
 In this case, we had not considered the scenario of running the buildpack twice and how a customer's system libraries might interfere with our own code.
 The reassuring part is that no matter how bad of a bug you find yourself stuck with, once you isolate the behavior and can reliably reproduce it, it's usually a simple matter of time, sweat, and tears.